ollop/gevakub/Embedding Conversational Agents to AR/README.md

 <img src="teaser.PNG" width="1000">

 This repository contains the subjective data and the analysis for the conducted study.
 See more details in the <a href="Paper_Embedding Conversational Agents into AR.pdf">paper</a>.

+<i>Reinhardt, J., Hillen, L., & Wolf, K. (2020, February).
+Embedding Conversational Agents into AR: Invisible or with a Realistic Human Body?.
+In Proceedings of the Fourteenth International Conference on Tangible, Embedded, and Embodied Interaction (pp. 299-310).</i>